 The possible different outcomes for the IPO’s recommendations are set out in the table below:

 Step 6 Appeal to the International Protection Appeals Tribunal (IPAT)

 You may appeal an International Protection Office (IPO) recommendation that you are not entitled to Refugee status or Subsidiary Protection to the International Protection Appeals Tribunal (IPAT).
 There is no appeal to the International Protection Appeals Tribunal (IPAT) for a refusal of permission to remain.

 To appeal a decision, you must complete and submit an appeal form to the IPAT.
 Depending on the IPO’s findings, it is possible to request an oral hearing for your appeal.
 You only have a certain amount of time to submit an appeal application andwill be informed of how much time you have in your recommendation letter from the IPO.

 You will be contacted when a time and date has been arranged for your appeal hearing.
-During an oral hearing a member of the IPO will be present with you, your lawyer and the ‘Tribunal Member’ (this is the staff member from the International Protection Appeals Tribunal).
+During an oral hearing a member of the IPO will be present with you, your lawyer (if you have registered with the Legal Aid Board or contracted a layer privately) and the ‘Tribunal Member’ (this is the decision-maker from the International Protection Appeals Tribunal).
 The Tribunal Member may also have a witness present to give evidence in relation to some part of your appeal application.
-On the day of your hearing, if a translator is required, make sure you check if both of you understand each other.
-If you have difficulties understanding the translator, you should communicate this to the Tribunal Member.
+On the day of your hearing, if an interpreter is required, make sure you check if both of you understand each other.
+If you have difficulties understanding the interpreter, you should communicate this to the Tribunal Member.

-If the IPAT overturns a negative recommendation from the IPO, the Minister of Justice and Equality (the Minister) will send you the new declaration i.e. Refugee status or Subsidiary Protection.
+If the IPAT overturns a negative recommendation from the IPO, the Minister will send you the new declaration i.e. Refugee status or Subsidiary Protection.

 Step 7 Review of Permission to Remain